 If you have challenges with low self-esteem or a negative voice in your head what can you do?
 Here are some suggestions for improving self-esteem:

-- Identify what is the worst-case scenario if you were to move forward and take a risk and do something outside of your comfort zone.
-For example speak up or offer a different perspective or question an existing program.
+- Reevaluate the Risk – Identify what is the worst-case scenario if you were to move forward and take a risk and do something outside of your comfort zone.
+For example, speak up or offer a different perspective or question an existing program.
 Would someone ridicule you or say you are stupid?
 Even if they do, what does that say about that person?
 Are they working from a high self-esteem?

-- Be open to feedback without becoming defensive.
-If someone offers you constructive feedback they usually have a good intention, and view it is an opportunity for growth.
+- Be open to feedback – If someone offers you constructive feedback they usually have a good intention, and view it as an opportunity for growth.

-- Practice your Power Pose before presenting to a group and increase your testosterone levels by up to 20 % while decreasing stress hormone cortisol by 25%.
+- Practice your Power Pose – Before presenting to a group and place your hands on your hips with your legs apart to increase your testosterone levels by up to 20 % while decreasing stress hormone cortisol by 25%.